namboy94/welwitschi-auth/README.md

     "namboy94/welwitschi-auth": "dev-master"

 to your `composer.json` file an then running `composer install`.
 You can then find the classes in `vendor/namboy94/welwitschi-auth/src`.
+Thanks to autoloader, you should be able to easily access the classes from cheetah-bets.

 ## Documentation